-Figure 6-2 illustrates how data is imported when Logstash is deployed on an ECS that resides in the same VPC as the cluster to which data is to be imported.
+Figure 5-2 illustrates how data is imported when Logstash is deployed on an ECS that resides in the same VPC as the cluster to which data is to be imported.

-Figure 6-2 Importing data when Logstash is deployed on an ECS
+Figure 5-2 Importing data when Logstash is deployed on an ECS access_log/ path of the ECS, and the data file includes the following data:

-Ensure that the ECS where Logstash is deployed and the cluster to which data is to be imported reside in the same VPC, port 9200 of the ECS security group has been assigned external network access permissions, and an EIP has been bound to the ECS.
+- 1. Ensure that the ECS where Logstash is deployed and the cluster to which data is to be imported reside in the same VPC, port 9200 of the ECS security group has been assigned external network access permissions, and an EIP has been bound to the ECS. - 2.
+Use PuTTY to log in to the ECS.